Aranarora/DGL123-Project-Aran-Arora/README.md

 ### Assignment 9: Refactor Project Pathnames
 - Before starting this assignment, I used GitHub Desktop to fork my semester project and establish a new branch called "projroot" by separating it from the main branch.
 While exploring my project's coding, I came across hardcoded path segments about the document root.
 Then i create a configuration variable called $proj_root, for match the path references in my project's settings.

+- I then changed the hardcoded paths one by one with the newly formed $proj_root variable with filenames concatenated.
+Using Git to commit changes and test after every modification allowed me to keep a consistent version history.
+Using resources and examples to ensure proper implementation, I jumped right into changing the configuration code to extract the value of $proj_root from the $_SERVER superglobal as required in assignment.